 Too often for people of color, the field of evaluation does more harm than good.
 Historically and today, data has been sourced using oppressive methods that are not only exploitative of communities and staff of color — but are often used to support racist policies.
 This list provides resources for integrating equity into evaluation approaches of policies and programs, and learning from existing evaluation frameworks of diversity initiatives.

-Four ways to decolonize and build antiracist universities
+Four ways to decolonize universities

 This article presents four strategies found to be effective in the field of research on educational equity.
 While this list is not exhaustive, it provides an overview of key issues and strategies gleaned from articles in the Race, Research, and Policy Portal (RRAPP).